enyo/enyo.github.io/_posts/2000-01-01-stateless-html.md

 A lot has changed in the fifteen years that I have been developing websites.
 The biggest changes happened in the browser, completely restructuring how normal web services behave.
 Now everybody expects your website to have at least a few dynamic elements on your website.
 Be it your login form, your shopping cart or a contact form.

+> Due to the fact that [JavaScript's browser monopoly is hopefully coming to and end](https://www.dartlang.org) very soon, I will refer to scripts running in the browser as BrowserScript.

 # Status Quo